PNDeb/.github/profile/README.md

 ## Pine64 PineNote Debian

 This github organization holds various repositories used to generate Debian images for the Pine64 PineNote (https://wiki.pine64.org/wiki/PineNote).
 As with most of the software for Pine64 devices, this is a purely community-based effort.
 Please also note that, as of Jan.
-2024, the PineNote was only released as a limited early-developer device.
+2024, the PineNote was only released as a limited early-developer device, but in Oct.
+2024 a *Community Edition* of the PineNote was announced (https://pine64.com/product/pinenote-community-edition-coming-soon/).

 ### Notable components